Against the Clock: Cyber Incident Response Plan

 Scoping the spread

 The team used our XDR platform to run a callback server (C2) analysis.
-They confirmed an unauthorized IP address had established a remote connection to the file server.
+They confirmed an unauthorised IP address had established a remote connection to the file server.
 My stomach did a flip when they said data was exfiltrated, even though they assured me it was nothing sensitive or private.
 I told them to give a complete accounting to our legal team—they’d be the ones to judge our liability.

 We isolated the server and took it offline.